 If you are considering whether an ADU is right for you, please refer to the following resources provided by the Ministry of Municipal Affairs and Housing (MMAH):

-ADUs/Accessory Apartments are allowed in the Town of Whitby in certain single detached and semi-detached homes.
+ADUs are allowed in the Town of Whitby in certain single detached and semi-detached homes.
 Review the Official Plan and Zoning By-law to learn more about the regulations.
-To verify if an ADU/Accessory Apartment is permitted on your property, please Submit a Planning Inquiry.
+To verify if an ADU is permitted on your property, please Submit a Planning Inquiry.

-The Town of Whitby has pre-approved designs for Detached Accessory ADUs/Accessory Apartments.
+The Town of Whitby has pre-approved designs for Detached Accessory ADUs.
 These designs already meet the Ontario Building Code, making it faster and easier to get a Building Permit.

-An incentive program is available from April 1, 2024 to December 31, 2025 supported by the Town's Housing Accelerator Funding.
+An incentive program is available until December 31, 2025 supported by the Town's Housing Accelerator Funding.

 Incentive Program - Town's Housing Accelerator Funding |